-For audio studio reservation please reserve via LibCal located here.
+For audio studio booking please reserve via LibCal located here.

 About the Audio Studio

 The Media Commons Audio Booth is a two-room, sound-dampening recording booth located on the Lower Level of the Undergraduate Library.
 The two rooms are joined by a soundproof glass window.

 The 12ft by 12ft Control Room is where all of the recording hardware is located.
 It is equipped with a large desk, two studio quality broadcast style microphones, keyboard and Ableton Push controllers.
 Record your podcast, set up instruments, edit your audio project or even monitor the talent in the isolation room from here.

 The 6ft by 6ft Isolation Room is outfitted with a studio-quality large diaphragm condenser microphone and a pair of headphones.
 This allows for vocals or a voiceover to be recorded in a separate quiet space.
 A single person can operate the studio using the touchscreen monitor in the Isolation Room – however, the recording software should be set up using the keyboard and mouse in the Control Room first.

 PLEASE NOTE: The Audio Studio is unstaffed.
 If you need to schedule an in-person orientation, please use the form located here (please be aware that this will require several days advance notice and an initial response may take up to two business days).